BigBadJock/REST-Parser/README.md

 # REST-Parser
-A C# Parser for REST requests using SpecFlow for tests
+A C# Parser for REST requests generating SQL or Linq expressions